 RBA is responsible for cutting fraud-related losses.
 By implementing Risk-Based Authentication, banks are able to detect and prevent fraudulent activities, resulting in a decrease of chargeback costs.

 Strong Customer Authentication required by the PSD2 directive implies verification by selecting two out of three authentication elements: something you know (e.g., PIN, password), something you own (e.g., smartphone, HW token), and something you are (e.g., fingerprint, face recognition).

 Thanks to RBA, not all 3D Secure payments demand SCA.
 SCA exemptions are based on Risk-Based Analysis, enabling less friction without compromising on security.
 In other words, RBA allows the customer to avoid an authentication step while keeping the transaction secure.

 SCA exempted scenarios relying on RBA are the following:

-Low-value payment – Transactions below 30 euros are considered low value and do not require an additional authentication step during the processing of a transaction.
-However, if a customer initiates more than five such transactions or the cumulative value of the transaction exceeds 100 euros, SCA will be applied.
+Low-value payment – Transactions below 30 euros are a low value and do not require an additional authentication step.
+However, if a customer initiates more than five such transactions; or the cumulative value of the transaction exceeds 100 euros, SCA will be applied.

-Merchant whitelist / Trusted beneficiary - A cardholder is enabled to flag individual online merchants as ''trusted'' with their issuing bank in order to avoid SCA during the checkout process.
+Merchant whitelist / Trusted beneficiary - A cardholder can flag individual online merchants as ''trusted'' with their issuing bank in order to avoid SCA during the checkout process.